sgtlambda/extrakt/readme.md

 ### extrakt(archive, extractTo)

-Extract the archive at the given path `archive` to the `extractTo` directory (which will be created if it does not exist).
+Extract the archive at the given `archive` path to the `extractTo` directory.

 **Returns** a Promise for the completion of the extraction.